paucls/angular-pluggable-architecture/README.md

 # angular-pluggable-architecture
-This is an example of an Angular application that allows to dynamically plug functionality.
+This is the code example for my article [Angular pluggable architecture?](https://paucls.wordpress.com/2018/05/10/angular-pluggable-architecture/), an Angular application that allows to dynamically plug functionality.

 The application is a simple Dashboard with Widgets that are loaded at runtime from external sources.